saucelabs/sauce-docs/docs/web-apps/automated-testing/pre-run-executables.md

 ## Setting Up Pre-Run Executables
 You can configure your Sauce testing jobs to use  pre-run executables with the `prerun` capability as described in [Test Configuration Options](/dev/test-configuration-options#pre-run-executables).

 Pre-run executables are commonly used to change browser settings and VM configurations before a test starts.
-This page provides a few examples these scripts, and covers setting `prerun` as a desired capability during test configuration.
-You can find more information on the `prerun` capability in [Test Configuration Options](https://wiki.saucelabs.com/display/DOCSDEV/Test+Configuration+Options#TestConfigurationOptions-Pre-runExecutables).
+This page provides a few examples of these scripts, and covers setting `prerun` as a desired capability during [test configuration](/dev/test-configuration-options#pre-run-executables).

 >**NOTE:** Root and Administrative Permissions on Sauce Labs Virtual Machines sudo access is not allowed on Linux/Mac virtual machines.
 Administrative access is not allowed on Windows VMs.